 One of the biggest problems we face as a military is the ability to conduct precision attack against moving targets.
 This problem is even more difficult when the weather does not cooperate and our targets are what we call "under cover" from air, space, sea and even land assets at times.
 Our forces in the Pacific theater recently took part in an exercise to prove we could respond within hours anywhere in the Pacific theater in any type of weather condition, day or night to provide Admiral Fallon, the Commander of Pacific Command, with relevant combat capability.
 As with any successful exercise, there is an inherent capability to help dissuade potential adversaries.
 During Exercise RESULTANT FURY in November of 2004, the target set was four to six mobile and drifting sea targets.
-A combination of our unmanned and manned aircraft provided persistent battlespace awareness allowing our Navy F-18 and Air Force B-52 aircraft were able to conduct unprecedented precision strike through the use of Global Positioning System Satellites using our Precision Guided Munitions (both the Joint Stand Off Munition and the Joint Direct Attack Munition) on moving targets under significant cloud cover at sea.
+A combination of our unmanned and manned aircraft provided persistent battlespace awareness allowing our Navy F-18 and Air Force B-52 aircraft to conduct unprecedented precision strike through the use of Precision Guided Munitions using our Global Positioning System Satellites on moving targets under significant cloud cover at sea.

-This demonstration of all-weather precision strike of mobile maritime targets across the vast Pacific Ocean would not be possible without integrated teamwork across the air and space community and the flawless execution of our joint team members.
-The Pacific Air Force team demonstrated a new capability for the Commander of United States Pacific Command and the power of our space forces were heard loud and clear.
+This demonstration of all-weather precision strike against mobile maritime targets across the vast Pacific Ocean would not be possible without integrated teamwork across the air and space community and the flawless execution of our joint team members.
+The Pacific Air Force team demonstrated a new capability for the

+Commander of United States Pacific Command and the power of our space forces were heard loud and clear.